-2.8.1.3.2 Instructions in the Event of Accidents
+2.9.2.3.2 Instructions in the Event of Accidents

-If an accident occurs while a group is using University rented vehicles for transportation to a Universitysponsored activity, an Authorized Driver is responsible for following these instructions regardless of the extent or nature of the damage caused or incurred.
+If an accident occurs while a group is using University-owned or rented vehicles for transportation to a University-sponsored activity, an Authorized Driver is responsible for following these instructions regardless of the extent or nature of the damage caused or incurred.

-1. Contact the police or other local emergency response personnel.
-(In most areas, emergency personnel can be reached by dialing 311 or 911 on any cell phone.)
+- 1. Contact the police or other local emergency response personnel.
+(In most areas, emergency personnel can be reached by dialing 311 or 911 on any cell phone.) - 2.
+Take necessary steps to prevent additional accidents at the scene. - 3.
+Remain at the scene of the accident until a police report has been taken.

-- 2. Take necessary steps to prevent additional accidents at the scene. - 3.
-Remain at the scene of the accident until a police report has been taken. - 4.
-If there are injuries to any members of the group that require transportation to a hospital or emergency room facility, record the name, address and phone number of the facility to which injured individuals are taken. - 5.
+- 4. If there are injuries to any members of the group that require transportation to a hospital or emergency room facility, record the name, address and phone number of the facility to which injured individuals are taken. - 5.
 Do not make any oral or written statements regarding who was at fault in causing the accident. - 6.
 Contact designated emergency contact person for any individuals injured. - 7.
 Contact Fontbonne's Public Safety Department to report the accident and any injuries.
 Public Safety can be reached at (314) 889-4357 (HELP). - 8.
 Contact the Divisional Vice President with administrative oversight for the group. - 9.
 Complete an Accident Report Form.
 Keep a copy for the group and submit a copy to the Vice President for Finance and Administration (upon return to Fontbonne or by fax (314) 719-8023, if needed immediately). - 10.
 If the accident involves a rented vehicle, in addition to following the guidelines above, comply with any instructions provided by the rental company.

-2.8.1.4 Emergency Repairs & Towing
+2.9.2.4 Emergency Repairs & Towing

-If a University-rented vehicle is inoperable, the Authorized Driver is responsible for complying with procedures as defined in the rental agreement.
+If a University-owned vehicle is inoperable, or if a repair must be made to prevent further damage, an Authorized Driver is responsible for complying with the instructions below.
+If the vehicle is rented, the Authorized Driver is responsible for complying with procedures as defined in the rental agreement.

-- 1. Use a Fontbonne University credit card if available to pay for repair expenses.
+- 1. Call the Chevrolet roadside assistance 800 number on the van keys for information and assistance (1-800-243-8872).
+If necessary, arrange to have the van towed to the nearest GM/Chevrolet dealership.
+(If a van must be left unattended until assistance arrives, attempt to ensure that the vehicle does not obstruct traffic.
+When towing, remove all keys and personal property and lock the vehicle.) - 2.
+If the van is operable, drive it to the nearest GM/Chevrolet dealership. - 3.
+Contact Fontbonne's Physical Plant Office, (314) 889-1404, for labor/parts authorization.
+Have repairs made at dealership. - 4.
+Use a Fontbonne University credit card if available.
 If a Fontbonne credit card is not available, a personal credit card may be used and reimbursement obtained from the University.
-If the repairs are occurring during regular business hours, you may contact Fontbonne's Assistant Controller, (314) 719-8028 for a University credit card authorization. - 2.
-Keep copies of invoices and any parts that are replaced. - 3.
+If the repairs are occurring during regular business hours, you may contact Fontbonne's Assistant Controller, (314) 719-8028 for a University credit card authorization. - 5.
+Keep copies of invoices and any parts that are replaced. - 6.
 Complete an Emergency Repair and Towing Report Form and submit it, with invoices and any replaced parts, to Fontbonne's Physical Plant upon return to Fontbonne (or fax invoice, if needed immediately, to (314) 889-4543).
 A copy of such form is provided in Appendix 2.9.1.4.1.

-2.8.1.5 Administrative Oversight
+2.9.2.5 Administrative Oversight

-2.8.1.5.1 Trip Sponsors
+2.9.2.5.1 Trip Sponsors